vimself/vimself/README.md

-- 👋 Hi, I’m xiaojiang
+- 👋 Hi, I’m Jory
-- 👀 I’m interested in being hacker
+- 👀 I’m like coding
-- 🌱 I’m currently learning web security
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on digging holes
+- 💞️ I’m interested in AI applications
 - 📫 How to reach me,my email is 2668228260@qq.com

 <!---